Sam36502/SimpleTUI/README.md

 ## Description

-Have you ever wanted to just quickly write a tool in java that didn't need a fancy GUI but you also didn't feel like writing all the code for verifying input numbers and reading in arrays easily for the 100th time?
+Have you ever wanted to just quickly write a tool in java that didn't need a fancy GUI but you also didn't feel like writing all the code for verifying inputs and menus for the 100th time?

 Well so did I.